List of menhirs: Norway

 Overall 1,176 menhirs are registered in Norway.
 The stones are often included as part of a tomb construction.
 The introduction to Snorre Sagas points out that it was the custom to "burn all dead and raise monoliths for them" and that this custom was maintained in Norway and Sweden for a long time.
 As a rule, each grave was marked with a single stone, but there were also instances where several stones were used, including the burial facility De fem dårlige jomfruer at Karmsundet in Rogaland, with five raised stones.
 It is especially prevalent in Østlandet to find several monoliths arranged in a circle.

 Sometimes standing stone monuments are unrelated to known graves.
 It may be that they served as boundary markers.
-These include several stones in Fana, Bergen that can be linked to an important historical boundary between Sunnhordland and Nordhordland, as it was in medieval times.
+These include several stones in Fana in Bergen Municipality that can be linked to an important historical boundary between Sunnhordland and Nordhordland, as it was in medieval times.

 In Norway, standing stones usually dated to the Migration Period, the Viking Age or early Middle Ages.